Stacktical/stacktical.github.io/_posts/2020-08-18-dsla-token-community-faucet-uniswap-liquidity-mining.md

 ## Meet the DSLA Community Faucet

-Borrowed from Ampleforth's Geyser DApp, the DSLA Community Faucet is **a smart faucet that rewards users in DSLA tokens, for providing liquidity on [the official DSLA/WETH pair on Uniswap](https://uniswap.info/pair/0xd0fbb87e47da9987d345dbdf3a34d4266cf5ebe9)**.
+Borrowed from Ampleforth's Geyser DApp, the DSLA Community Faucet is **a smart faucet that rewards users in DSLA tokens, for providing liquidity on [the official DSLA-ETH pair on Uniswap](https://uniswap.info/pair/0xd0fbb87e47da9987d345dbdf3a34d4266cf5ebe9)**.

 The more DSLA liquidity you provide on Uniswap, and for longer, the greater share of the faucet pool you receive.